siemens/embb/README.md

 to the MTAPI interfaces.
 Component algorithms_cpp provides high-level constructs for typical parallelization tasks in C++, and dataflow_cpp generic skeletons for the development of parallel stream-based applications.
-Finally, containers_cpp provides data structures for storing object in an organized and thread-safe way.
+Finally, containers_cpp provides data structures for storing objects in a thread-safe way.

 Build and Installation